NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## Zone associated state reset {#zonereset}

 It may be desirable to reset state (such as zone data and DNSSEC keys) associated with a member zone.
-If all consumers of the catalog zone support the `epoch` property, it is RECOMMENDED to perform a zone state reset following the procedure described in (#epochproperty).

-Otherwise a zone state reset may be performed by a change of the member node's name (see (#namechange)).
+A zone state reset may be performed by a change of the member node's name (see (#namechange)).

 # Implementation Notes {#implementationnotes}